kpastate81/geo560_finalproject/README.md

 ## Details

 It is important that the function is saved within the same folder or directory of the main script where you wish to call the function.
-To use the Matlab and R versions of equivalent potential temperature script, you must also save the three additional scripts included in the directory for the environment in which you are analyzing the data.
-The necessary functions for the equivalent potential temperature are: potential_temp.m, mixing_ratio.m, and LCL_temp_RH.m and in addition to equiv_potential_temp.m need to be stored where the main script is saved.
+To use the Matlab and R versions of equivalent potential temperature script, you must also save the five additional scripts included in the directory for the environment in which you are analyzing the data.
+The necessary functions for the equivalent potential temperature are: potential_temp.m(R), saturation_vapor_pressure.m(R), water_vapor_RH.m(R), mixing_ratio.m(R), and LCL_temp_RH.m(R) and in addition to equiv_potential_temp.m need to be stored where the main script is saved.
 Provided below are brief descriptions of all scripts provided in this directory.

 Note: if using Matlab enviornment, only download and save the .m files and if using R environment, only download and use the .R files.